Exploring The Temples of Karnak: A Visitor's Guide

-The Kiosk of Sesostris I, re-erected to the north of the Temple of Amun from the blocks found built into the Third Pylon and its vestibule, is the oldest structure in the whole temple complex.
-It can be seen only by special arrangement.
+The Kiosk of Sesostris I, just to the north of the Great Temple of Amun, is one of the oldest structures in the whole temple complex.
 Built of fine limestone, it was erected to commemorate the King's Jubilee.
 It stands on a substructure and is approached by ramps on the east and west sides.
 The roof is borne on 24 pillars, which, like the outer walls, are covered with reliefs of excellent quality.
 In the interior is a base for the sacred barque of Amun.

 Temple of Osiris

 Built against the eastern enclosure wall is a small Temple of Osiris erected by Osorkon III (22nd Dynasty); his son and co-ruler Takelothis III; and his daughter, Shepenwepet.
 The front chamber was added by Amenirdis, sister of Shabaka (25th Dynasty) and mother-in-law of Psammetichus I. In the vicinity are a number of small chapels of the 26th Dynasty.

 Beyond the Temple of Ramses II, to the east, is the well-preserved East Gate (now closed) in the brick enclosure wall, which surrounded the whole temple precinct.
 Built by Nectanebo I, it stands 19 meters high.

 To the south of Ramses II's enclosure wall around the Temple of Amun lies the Sacred Lake.
 In Arabic, it is known as Birket el-Mallaha ("Lake of the Salt Pan") as the water of the lake is slightly saline.
 The walls encircling the lake are well preserved on the west, south, and north sides, from which steps lead down to the water.
 On the north side is a structure built by Tuthmosis III.